Analysis | Power Up: It's Election Day. Here's what the experts are watching on a long night.

 Republican and Democratic lawyers fanned out across Pennsylvania are primed for a storm of potential voting-related issues.

-If it comes down to Pennsylvania …: “Secretary of State Kathy Boockvar has predicted that the vast majority of ballots will be counted ‘in a matter of days’ or ‘by the weekend [after the election] … maybe even significantly sooner,’” per Elise.
+“Secretary of State Kathy Boockvar has predicted that the vast majority of ballots will be counted ‘in a matter of days’ or ‘by the weekend [after the election] … maybe even significantly sooner,’” per Elise.

 - Mailed ballots that do not arrive in a secrecy envelope are also to be discarded, per a state Supreme Court ruling — adding yet another wrinkle to the state.